kongware/ftor/README.md

 Functions.

-More precisely pure, first class functions in curried form that close over their environemnt.
+More precisely pure, first class functions in curried form that close over their environments.

 Such function are used to define higher order functions and primitive combinators.